-Nitrate based inhibitors get to work as soon as they enter a closed system and work to control corrosion, whereas molybdates form a protective film coating the internal surfaces to limit any further accumulation of scale.
+Nitrate based corrosion inhibitors get to work as soon as they enter a closed system and work to control corrosion, whereas molybdates form a protective film coating the internal surfaces to limit any further accumulation of scale.

 Nitrate based corrosion inhibitors are usually more appropriate for use in older water systems made from steel or cast iron.

 It’s important to remember that nitrate corrosion inhibitors can’t be used in heating, chilled or cooling water systems that include zinc or aluminium.

 This is because the nitrate will attack these softer metals, leading to corrosion in the form of tiny pin holes in the pipework which ultimately cause leaks.